 School of Music > Admission & Aid > Financial Aid > Graduate/Certificate

-You will automatically be considered for a Music Performance Award based on your entrance audition.
+You will automatically be considered for a School of Music Award based on your entrance audition.
 Music Performance Awards are merit-based scholarships.
 No additional paperwork is required.

-Music Performance Awards are renewable given your full-time enrollment in the School of Music and your participation in assigned ensembles and other School of Music productions.
+School of Music Awards are renewable given your full-time enrollment in the School of Music and your participation in assigned ensembles and other School of Music productions.

 There are two types of need-based financial assistance available to admitted master’s and performance certificate students: loans and work study.
 To be considered for a need-based financial aid package, applicants must submit a valid Free Application for Federal Student Aid (FAFSA).
 This is the only application required for need-based financial aid.

 studentaid.gov.
 To have your FAFSA results reported to the School of Music, enter DePaul University’s FAFSA code, 001671, in the college section.
 We suggest you complete the FAFSA by February 15.
 Because financial aid packages are packaged on a first-come, first-served basis, submitting your FAFSA by this date will insure you receive full consideration for need-based financial aid.

 Academic scholarships are not offered to graduate and post-master's certificate students.

 The Post-Master’s Certificate program is approved as a Gainful Employment Program through the US Department of Education and is, therefore, eligible for Federal Student Aid.

 DePaul School of MusicOffice of Admissions804 West Belden AvenueChicago, Illinois 60614PHN:773.325.7444FAX:773.325.7429